racheleckenrod/griefSupport/README.md

 I may be going backwards by doing this but we will see

 Oh a bitty branch called tiny mistake to keep the commit on the detached head intact

+just needed to perform a pruning of origin to allow a pull